One lane of I-64 East to be closed Tuesday night

-The right lane of Interstate 64 East between mile markers 53 and 55 will be closed from 6-11 p.m.
-Tuesday.
+A portion of the right lane of Interstate 64 East will be closed Tuesday night.

-A Kentucky Transportation Cabinet crew will be performing ditching work and drivers should use caution while traveling through the area.
+Kentucky Transportation Cabinet crews will be performing ditch work between mile marker 53 (near U.S. 127 interchange) and mile marker 56 between 6 p.m. and 11 p.m.
+Drivers should use caution while traveling through the area.

-The date and duration of the work may be adjusted if inclement weather or other unforeseen delays occur.
+The date and duration of this work may be adjusted if inclement weather or other unforeseen delays occur.
 Visit goky.ky.gov for the latest in traffic and travel information.

 Post a comment as